kenzheng99/kenzheng99.github.io/_projects/espnet_onnx.md

 featured: true
 ---

-Optimized the open-source ESPnet speech toolkit to support ONNX exporting via the PyTorch ONNX API.
+In this project, we optimized the open-source ESPnet speech toolkit to support ONNX exporting via the PyTorch ONNX API.

 TODO A longer description here.